FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 # Ph-UI!!!

 For lab this week, we focus on prototyping and the physical look and feel of the device.
-Start collecting cardboards if possible!
+Start collecting cardboard, if possible!

 ## Part 1 Lab Preparation